Nos A B C D E F G H I J K L M N O P-Q R S T U V W X-Y-Z

 Different cultures use different methods of socialisation.
 If, in spite of these differences in socialisation, the same behaviours are found – eg: men are aggressive in most cultures, then that can be taken as evidence of universal and innate behaviours.
 The study of different cultures often also provides researchers with insight into their own cultural practices.

-Cultural Determinism: the belief that behaviour is determined more by culture than innate, biological factors.
+Cultural Determinism: the concept that behaviour is determined more by culture than innate, biological factors and that the dominant culture of a society or group exerts a determining influence on other aspects of behaviour.

 Cultural Hegemony: the concept that a diverse culture can be ruled or dominated by one group or class, that everyday practices and shared beliefs provide the foundation for complex systems of domination.